 Basilica Emilia (Basilica Aemilia), Rome

-Built in 179 BC by censor Marcus Fulvius Nobilior, the basilica was initially named Basilica Fulvia.
-However, after Nobilior's death, his colleague Marcus Aemilius Lepidus took charge of completing the construction.
-Subsequently, the basilica underwent frequent restoration and redecoration by members of the Aemilian gens, leading to its renaming as the Basilica Aemilia.
+The basilica was originally constructed in 179 BC by censor Marcus Fulvius Nobilior and was initially called the Basilica Fulvia.
+However, after Nobilior’s death, his colleague Marcus Aemilius Lepidus took over the project.
+Over time, it underwent numerous restorations and embellishments by the Aemilian gens, eventually being renamed Basilica Aemilia.
+Some scholars, however, debate whether the Basilica Fulvia and Basilica Aemilia were distinct structures.

-Built in 179 BC by censor Marcus Fulvius Nobilior, the basilica was initially named Basilica Fulvia.
-However, after Nobilior's death, his colleague Marcus Aemilius Lepidus took charge of completing the construction.
-Subsequently, the basilica underwent frequent restoration and redecoration by members of the Aemilian gens, leading to its renaming as the Basilica Aemilia.
+The basilica was originally constructed in 179 BC by censor Marcus Fulvius Nobilior and was initially called the Basilica Fulvia.
+However, after Nobilior’s death, his colleague Marcus Aemilius Lepidus took over the project.
+Over time, it underwent numerous restorations and embellishments by the Aemilian gens, eventually being renamed Basilica Aemilia.
+Some scholars, however, debate whether the Basilica Fulvia and Basilica Aemilia were distinct structures.

 Basilica Emilia (Basilica Aemilia) on Map